CSCE 452/752 Robotics and Spatial Intelligence, Spring 2026

 3. A short answer to these questions: Did the results meet your expectations?
 Why or why not?

 2. The source code for your program(s).
-This will span at least one source code files.
+This will span at least one source code file.
 Be sure to consult the source code style guide on the course Canvas page.

 3. Rosbag recordings of all topics throughout the entire execution of your program for each of the provided input bags numbered 11 through 20.
-The directory of the bag file must be named with your two digit group number for this project, followed by a dash, followed by the number of the input bag file.
-For example, if you are in group Group 3, your submission should include bag directories called
+The directory of each bag file must be named with your TAMU netid. followed by a dash, followed by the number of the input bag file.
+For example, your instructor's submission would include bag directories called

 ,

 , and so on.
-Incorrectly named bags will not be graded.
+Incorrectly named bags cannot be graded.

 One optional part: